liweiyap/narradir-android/README.md

 For the avoidance of doubt, _Narradir_ is not affiliated with or sponsored by Don Eskridge, Travis Worthington, Indie Boards and Cards, Mike Boxleiter, Tommy Maranges, Max Temkin, or Goat, Wolf, & Cabbage LLC.
 No money was made through the distribution of this app.

 Google Play and the Google Play logo are trademarks of Google LLC.
+Android is also a trademark of Google LLC.

 _Narradir_ was developed by [Li-Wei Yap](https://liweiyap.github.io/).
 The code within this app is Copyright © 2021 Li-Wei Yap and licensed under the [GNU General Public Licence v3.0](https://github.com/liweiyap/narradir-android/blob/main/LICENSE).
 The code may ___not___ be reproduced without citation.